Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ![ptSaver](Images/fuse-ptSaver.png)

 This node supports the use of Fusion "PathMaps".
 This allows short form values like "Comp:/" to be used when you want to define a .pts file as being located in the same based folder as the Fusion Studio .comp file.

-Note: PTGui is very picky about the .pts based JSON files it is willing to load.
-The ordering of elements and the structure of the file is very important.
-The ptSaver node at this time does not meet PTGui's file opening JSON standards for formatting.

 ## Mask Category